 You need to wait 6 months after getting your last dose of COVID-19 vaccine or being infected with COVID-19 before you get a booster dose.
 Waiting 6 months helps the booster dose give you better protection.

-You can get your booster dose 3 months after your last dose of COVID-19 vaccine or being infected with COVID-19 if you have had a stem cell transplant or are getting CAR-T cell therapy (a type of treatment for certain cancers).
+If you have had a stem cell transplant or are getting CAR T-cell therapy (a type of treatment for certain cancers), talk to your healthcare provider about when you can get your booster dose.